-The Apple TV library is constantly growing and is consistently producing high-quality TV series left, right and centre.
-Its shows are original, have fresh ideas, and despite how new the streamer is on the online scene – it has already produced an Emmy award-winning comedy series.
-Still, it is understandable if you are still unfamiliar with all that this relatively new streaming service has to offer.
+The Apple TV library is constantly growing and is consistently producing some of the best TV series left, right and center.
+Its shows are original, have fresh ideas, and despite how new the streamer is on the online scene, it’s already produced some of the best drama series around and even an Emmy award-winning comedy series.
+Still, it’s understandable if you’re still unfamiliar with all that this relatively new streaming service has to offer.

 With that in mind, The Digital Fix is here to help.
 From quality picks such as Ted Lasso to sci-fi standouts like Foundation, here are the best Apple TV shows that you can watch right now.

-Whether you are a fan of football or a hater of tea, it doesn’t matter – Ted Lasso is a universally beloved show for a reason.
-First releasing in 2020, the comedy series is packed with feel-good moments, enduring characters, and plenty of hilarious one-liners to keep you hooked.
+Whether you are a fan of football or a hater of tea, it doesn’t matter — Ted Lasso is a universally beloved show for a reason.
+First releasing in 2020, the comedy series is packed with feel-good moments, enduring characters (thanks to the brilliant Ted Lasso cast), and plenty of hilarious one-liners to keep you hooked.

 Who doesn’t love an impressively put-together sci-fi series?
 Loosely based on the novels of the same name by Isaac Asimov, Foundation is an epic tale featuring clones, galactic feuds, and some algorithmic fortune-telling.

-Severance may have only come out in 2022, but already fans are dying for Severance season 2 – and really, who can blame them?
-The dark comedy series hits that perfect blend of a terrifying dystopian story with absurd existential humour.
+Severance may have only come out in 2022, but already fans are dying for the Severance season 2 release date – and really, who can blame them?
+The dark comedy series hits that perfect blend of a terrifying dystopian story with absurd existential humor.

-Severance was easily one of the best 2022 TV series, and for all of those with an Apple TV subscription, it is a must-watch.
+Severance was easily one of the best 2022 TV series, and for all of those with an Apple TV subscription, it’s a must-watch.

-Hailee Steinfeld (from Marvel series fame) stars as one of the greatest American poets in history – Emily Dickson.
+Hailee Steinfeld stars as one of the greatest American poets in history: Emily Dickson.
 Through the course of three seasons, we follow the coming-of-age story of Emily, who just doesn’t seem to fit into the restrictive world around her.

 In the sci-fi show, the Soviet Union succeeds in putting a human on the moon ahead of the US.
 The results of such a development?
 Well, the rivalry between the two increases and space becomes their passive-aggressive battlefield.